quantumquantara-arch/aureon/nexlevelai-structural-embeddings/helix_spin_structural_embedding.md

 - contradiction mapping
 - semantic meaning

-This is stored in the NexLevelAI Structural Embeddings DB.
+This is stored in the Aureon Structural Embeddings DB.

 ---